PPC Retainer Vs In-House: The Real Break-Even Point for B2B Companies

 Instead of searching for that expensive unicorn, consider this more practical and cost-effective model, which leverages my training services:

-• Invest in a Fractional Strategist (That's Me): You bring in an expert like me for the high-level work: the 90-day strategy setup, campaign structure, advanced audience mapping, and monthly/quarterly deep-dive check-ins.
+Invest in a Fractional Strategist (That's Me): You bring in an expert like me for the high-level work: the 90-day strategy setup, campaign structure, advanced audience mapping, and monthly/quarterly deep-dive check-ins.
+Regular strategy calls are scheduled to align on campaign direction, performance, and ongoing optimization.
+Effective client communications between your internal team and external experts are essential for successful collaboration and campaign outcomes, ensuring everyone is on the same page and tasks are managed efficiently.

 This drastically changes your Fully Loaded Cost of an Employee (FLCE).